sunbains/tidb-test-rig/src/bin/README.md

-# TiDB Connection Test Tool - Tests
+# TiDB Test Rig - Tests

 This directory contains test programs demonstrating how to use the TiDB connection test tool with a common CLI library and robust logging.